 "Usually, you think about a vaccine preventing an infection like pneumonia or the flu," said Jennifer Howell, MD, a pediatric and adolescent gynecologist at Duke Health.
 "This vaccine is an anti-cancer vaccine.
 It has the potential to completely eradicate certain cancers.”

 Misinformation may be preventing many adolescents from getting this important vaccine.
-Here are some common myths and the fact.
+Here are some common myths and facts.

-FACT: Studies show the vaccines are safe.
-Many young people experience pain, redness and swelling at the injection site, and some have an allergic reaction, so those who receive the vaccine are monitored carefully afterwards.
+FACT: Studies show the vaccine is safe.
+Many young people experience pain, redness and swelling at the injection site, and some have an allergic reaction, so those who receive the vaccine are monitored carefully afterward.

-FACT: A recent study from the CDC showed the HPV vaccination was not associated with earlier sexual behavior.
+FACT: A CDC study showed the HPV vaccination was not associated with earlier sexual behavior.

-FACT: The vaccines will prevent many people from experiencing or dying from cancer.
-The vaccines are 95 percent effective in preventing cervical pre-cancers caused by high-risk HPV.
-And they may reduce cancers of the throat and genitals.
+FACT: The vaccine will prevent many people from experiencing or dying from cancer.
+The vaccine is 95% effective in preventing cervical pre-cancers caused by high-risk HPV.
+And it may reduce cancers of the throat and genitals.